-- 3.1 Optimal design of the Procurement Process through the PPSD is the first step in obtaining VfM by deciding how to spend allocated funding to yield the most value. - 3.2 The PPSD is used to state the needs and objectives and identify risks and opportunities in the market analysis and operating context of a project.
+- 3.1 Optimal design of the Procurement Process through the PPSD is the first step in obtaining VfM by deciding how to spend allocated funding to yield the most value. - 3.2 The PPSD is used to state the procurement objectives and identify risks, as well as their associated mitigation measures, and opportunities in the market analysis and operating context of a project.
 The choice of selection methods and approaches to market are then tailored to suit the risk and value of the procurement, the operating context, and market to enable VfM to be achieved.